Academic Calendar 2022-2023

 GPHY 866 Gender and Globalization

-GPHY 868 Geographical Research and Philosophies of Place and Space
+GPHY 868 Geographical Theory of Place and Space

 This course explores the meaning of two of Geography’s most fundamental concepts: place and space.
-Recent scholarship in both philosophy (Jeff Malpas) and the history of science (Edward Casey) has explored the meaning of both place and space.
-But there is an older literature in Geography around these questions (Tuan, Relph, Entrikin, Sack, Massey, Porteous and Smith, etc.), in addition to a significant literature outside Geography (Eliade, Lefebvre, de Certeau, Foucault, Heidegger, and Bachelard).
-This course will look at these theoretical approaches to place and space, consider their implications for research, and will also trace how geographers and other social scientists and artists have incorporated a critical approach to place and space into their work.
+It will look at diverse geographic approaches to these concepts from a variety of epistemological standpoints, consider their implications for research, and trace how geographers and other social scientists and artists have incorporated a critical approach to place and space into their work.
 Three term-hours.
-Not offered 2021-22
+Not offered 2023-2024.

 GPHY 870 Historical and Cultural Issues in Fieldwork

 This course explores the histories and cultural meanings of fieldwork.
 Geographical fieldwork is considered historically along with conceptions of the “field” in allied disciplines such as ecology and anthropology.
 Constructions of the “field” are addressed in terms of empire, nationalism, pedagogy, the lab-field border, and in relations to its role as a gendered and affective space of knowledge and activity.
-Three term hours; Winter.
+Three term hours.
+Fall.
 L. Cameron.

 GPHY 874 Seminar in Cultural Geography